You probably don’t spend a lot of time thinking about what is going on inside of your gut unless you have digestive problems.

 We are very much in the infancy stage of our understanding of the human microbiome as it relates to health.
 One thing we all agree on is the microorganisms living inside our gut have the ability to “well oil” the machine.
 Have an overgrowth in the wrong species, and we become very, very sick.

-The influence of our microbiome can change our immune response, turning a normal day into a complete disaster when we encounter a commonplace food like peanuts.
+The influence of our microbiome can change our immune response, turning a normal day into a complete disaster when we encounter commonplace foods like peanuts.

 They have the capacity to synthesize chemicals which affect our sleep cycles and stress response.